*** Buy the teapot pdf tutorial here ***

-It’s a sunny day here this morning!
+It’s a sunny start to the day.
 Hope this augers well but, as I remember, spring last year was quite warm and it turned into the coldest, wettest summer we’ve had in 30 years.
 If only I had Mystic Meg’s (Septic Peg’s) powers to read the tealeaves then I would know what this summer will be like.
 But I don’t!

 All the same, I’m getting ready for a nice summer’s day, dreaming about home made cream scones, roast beef (Irish) and mustard sandwiches with tea on the lawn, like a Betty’s tearooms in my back garden.
 Mr Tree and I used to visit UK and go along the North Yorkshire coast quite frequently and loved to visit Scarborough, Whitby and Bridlington and always made time to go inland to shop in York.
 Mr Tree knows the area fairly well having gone to York Uni some years previous.